Register

 The Patient Registration process forms the foundation of every clinical workflow in SanteIMS.
 Completing registration correctly ensures that each person has one accurate, verifiable record that can be shared across all connected facilities.
 The process links newborns to their mothers, enables longitudinal vaccination tracking, and supports accurate national health reporting.

 When registration is saved, the IIS automatically assigns a unique IIS ID (and optional QR code) to the patient.
-This ID remains valid across all future visits and facilities, guaranteeing continuity of care and reliable data exchange at the national level.
+This identifier remains valid across future visits and facilities, supporting continuity of care and reliable data exchange at the national level.

 Completing this process accurately is critical.
 A well-registered patient is not only ready for clinical care but also contributes to stronger, evidence-based public health decision-making across the Pacific region.